itamarsalazar/cubdl/README.md

 The network and trained weights submitted by the two CUBDL winners are provided within submissions/<first-author-last-name>.
 Loading and testing examples for these benchmark networks are provided in [submissions/test_submissions.py]

-For more details on these network architectures and the associated training process refer to [["Deep Learning for Ultrasound Image Formation: CUBDL Evaluation Framework & Open Datasets"]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9475029).
+For more details on these network architectures and the associated training process refer to citation #3 above [[pdf]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9475029).